 Hi all, I read through the thread and got a burning question: may I able to get a pre-paid SIM that works on a normal Sony/Sam Sung phone at Narita Airport.
 If so, where could I get it?
 I only require voice and sms functions for 6 days.
 Please advise on the charges as well.

-Thanks in advance! almost 7 years ago
+Thanks in advance! about 7 years ago

-i live in holland and i got an iphone4 from japan. there is a simlock on it. how can i get a micro sim for it? the company should be SOFTBANK. hope u guys can help me almost 7 years agoAnswered by volkan via WorldNomads.com
+i live in holland and i got an iphone4 from japan. there is a simlock on it. how can i get a micro sim for it? the company should be SOFTBANK. hope u guys can help me about 7 years agoAnswered by volkan via WorldNomads.com

 I live in Japan and Softbank is actually the worst cell phone company.
 I would go with AU.
 I have a Softbank IPhone and it is OK sevice, but very limited and expensive.
 Also when you look at what Simon paid 59098 Yen that is like $787 U.S. Dollars for 26 days of service that is ridiculous and also Softbank does not have a plan that includes unlimited voice they do unlimited Data but voice is charged per 30 seconds unless you are calling another Softbak customer then it is free from 1 am to 9pm.
 If you call any land line you will be charged per 30 seconds. over 6 years agoAnswered by Larry Thomas via WorldNomads.com

 B-Mobile (an MVNO on NTT Docomo so Japan nationwide and fast) now has prepaid data-only SIM cards available for order online with pickup at a specified airport Post Office upon your arrival.
 (Check opening hours match your flight arrival time)